Transfer and Storage of Heat in the Oceans

 - The deep ocean has the remaining 890 million km3 of water

 Sunlight provides a lot of heat to the uppermost layers of the ocean in areas outside the polar regions.
 The warming sunlight only penetrates to depths of a few tens of meters.
 Sea surface temperatures range from slightly below freezing near the poles to an annual average near 30° C in the tropics.
 Wind-driven surface waves and the tides stir the surface layer so the heat is distributed throughout the top few hundred meters of ocean water.
 Since the surface layer is exposed to the atmosphere, a warming atmosphere can transfer heat to the upper layers of the ocean.

 The deeper ocean, which contains about 90% of all ocean water, does not mingle much with the surface layers.
 Water temperatures in the deep ocean are only between about 0° C and 4° C, and are nearly uniform throughout the world's oceans.
 Between the surface and deep ocean is a sharp transition between warmer surface called the thermocline at a depth of about a few hundred meters.

-Although surface and deep waters are not well-mixed, they do mix gradually over hundreds of years through the movements of a global ocean current (a pattern called thermohaline circulation, which is discussed in a following reading).
+Although surface and deep waters are not well-mixed, they do mix gradually over hundreds of years through the movements of a global ocean current (a pattern called thermohaline circulation).
 Water plunges into the deep ocean in the North Atlantic and around Antarctica and eventually raises some of the cold deep water to the surface in the Pacific and the Indian Ocean.
-The current generally takes at least a couple hundred years, and can last as long as 1,600 to 2,000 years.
+The current generally takes at least a couple hundred years and can last as long as 1,600 to 2,000 years.
 Warming effects that began early during the Industrial Revolution in the mid-1800s are now being felt in the deep oceans.